IkramUdDoula/hashbase/README.md

 - Chat history is stored in browser localStorage
 - Clearing browser data or using incognito mode will reset history
 - Use the "Clear All Data" feature in Settings only if you want to reset everything

+### GitHub Widget Issues

+**"GitHub not configured" error**
+- Open Settings > Secrets and add your GitHub Personal Access Token
+- Verify the token has the `repo` scope enabled
+- Configure the repository in the widget settings (click the settings icon)

+**"Repository not found" error**
+- Verify the owner and repository name are correct
+- Ensure your token has access to the repository (for private repos)
+- Check that the repository exists on GitHub

+**"Invalid GitHub token" error**
+- Verify your token is valid and hasn't expired
+- Ensure the token has the `repo` scope
+- Try generating a new token from GitHub settings

 ### General Issues